DIETARY SYSTEMS AND CONCEPTS

 6. Eating raw foods is much less grounding than eating cooked, warm food.

 Juices And Blended Foods.
-Somewhat related to the raw food concept is the idea of consuming juices and blended ÒsmoothiesÓ and other blended drinks..
+Somewhat related to the raw food concept is the idea of consuming juices and blended ÒsmoothiesÓ and other blended drinks.
+I do not recommend these at all, as explained below.

-Juices are definitely helpful to concentrate the minerals, vitamins, enzymes and other ingredients in foods.
-About 10-12 ounces of carrot and vegetable juice or green juice daily is excellent.
+Juices are helpful to concentrate the minerals, vitamins, enzymes and other ingredients in foods.
+However, limit it to 10-12 ounces of carrot juice daily for adults, less for children, and definitely none if a child is below the age of about 7.

-However, drinking more juices than this, and drinking fruit juices and smoothies, in particular, have the following problems:
+Drinking more vegetable juice than this, or drinking fruit juices and smoothies, in particular, have the following problems:

 1) Extremely yin.
-This is horribly ungrounding, unhealthy and anti-development, a prime goal of nutritional balancing science.
+Yin today is very unhealthy.
+It also slows or stops development, a prime goal of nutritional balancing science.
 See below for more on yin and yang in foods.

-2) They can easily upset the stomach and upset the blood sugar, which is far worse,
+2) Smoothies and juices are often hard on the digestive system.
+They can easily upset the stomach and upset the blood sugar, which is far worse.
+The recommended carrot juice should always be taken alone, and not with other food for this reason.

-6) Smoothies are usually horrible concoctions of protein powders, isolated nutrients, fruits, juice and other things that do not mix well in the stomach.
+5) Smoothies are almost always terrible food combinations.
+They are usually awful concoctions of protein powders, isolated nutrients, fruits, juice and other things that do not mix well in the stomach.
 One is often better off with fewer items and real food such as a whole egg rather than powders and pills.

 VEGETARIANISM